santavis/functional-organization-of-social-perception/README.md

-This repository contains Matlab-codes used for analyzing the first level BOLD-FMRI data in the article:
+This repository contains scripts used for analyzing the fMRI data in the article:

 "Functional organization of social perception in the human brain" https://doi.org/10.1101/2021.12.17.473175

+Consensus clustering anlaysis was performed to limit the social perceptual space into a limited number of social dimensions

-Low-level visual properties were extracted with custom scripts.
+Low-level audiovisual featuess of the stimulus film clips were extracted with custom scripts.
+The fMRI analyses of social perception were controlled with these low-level features.

-Leave-one-out-optimised ridge regression was used for linear modelling.
+Leave-one-out-optimised ridge regression was used for linear modelling of fMRI responses to social dimensions.

+Multivariate classification analysis was used to decode social dimensions from fMRI brain activations patterns in a between subject classification approach.

 Detailed description of the workflow can be found in the article.
 Please, cite the article if you use these codes.